LinkTed/doh-client/README.md

 1. If `control-cache: max-age=XXX` is present in the HTTP header then this value is used.
 For example, if the server responds with a
    `control-cache: max-age=100` then the DNS request and response is in the cache for 100 seconds.
 After 100 seconds, the client will forward the request to the server again.
-2. If `control-cache: max-age=XXX` is not present then the smallest TTL in the answer section of the DNS response is used.
+2. If `control-cache: max-age=XXX` is not present then the smallest TTL in the answer, authority and additional section of the DNS response is used.
-3. If there is no resource records in the answer section then authority section of the DNS response is used.
-4. If there is no resource records in the authority section then additional section of the DNS response is used.